pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

    Shared File System Setup

-The data flow is as follows in this case
+In this setup, the data flow is as follows:

 1. Stagein Job executes ( either on Submit Host or Head Node ) to stage in input data from Input Sites ( 1---n) to a workflow specific